collective-soundworks/soundworks/README.md

 #### ClientLoader

-The `ClientLoader` module allows to load audio files that can be used in the scenario (for instance, by the performance module).
+The `ClientLoader` module allows to load audio files that can be used in the scenario (for instance, by the `performance` module).
 The `Loader` module has a `view` that displays a loading bar indicating the progress of the loading.
-The `ClientLoader` module triggers its `'done'` event when all the files are loaded.
+The `ClientLoader` module calls its `.done()` method when all the files are loaded.

 The `ClientLoader` module requires the SASS partial `sass/_07-loader.scss`.